gadget-inc/dateilager/Readme.md

 ### Install Go Tools

-Ensure that you have a working Go development environment: https://golang.org/doc/install
+Ensure that you have a working [Go development environment](https://golang.org/doc/install) and that you are running at least Go 1.16.

-And that you are running at least Go 1.15.
+You will also require `npm`.

 ```bash
 $ make install